How to Fix A Scratched DVD & Digitize the Content for Later Play?

 Table of Contents

-Before you try any scratch repair methods, it’s important to follow these essential steps to protect your DVD and maximize the chances of recovery.
+Before learning what to do with old DVDs and scratched discs, it's important to follow these essential steps to protect your DVD and maximize the chances of recovery.

 Wash your hands properly and dry them.
 The data that is imprinted on the disc's polycarbonate layer is extremely fragile, and any grease or dirt will cause playback issues even if there is no physical damage to the disc.
 You can use latex gloves for better protection.